Stair Treads: Choosing the Right Material

 ✔ Shears (Vinyl Tile Cutter) – For snapping thin vinyl planks

-🔹 Tip: Score the vinyl multiple times with a utility knife before snapping for a clean edge.
+🔹 Cutting tip: For best results, score the vinyl several times with a utility knife before snapping to achieve a crisp edge.

 -